 When is Wimbledon?

 Wimbledon is staged every year in June/July.
-The 2020 Wimbledon Championships is due to take place from Monday 29th June – Sunday 12th July 2020.
+The 2020 Wimbledon Championships was cancelled due to the Coronavirus pandemic, with the 134th Championships now set to take place between Monday 28th June and Sunday 11th July 2021.

 Where is Wimbledon?